LLM/Agent-as-Data-Analyst: A Survey: Challenges and Future Directions

-To address this,we can improve fine-grained event detection and semantic continuity by incorporating temporally aware tokens and supervision objectives directly into LLM-friendly representations.

 \hi{Video Multimodal Fusion and Scalability.} Effectively time-aligning and fusing visual, audio, and textual streams is both modeling and engineering challenging; high-quality, fine-grained human annotation is costly and hard to scale.
 Domain-specific tasks (emotion, gesture, anomaly detection, etc.) often rely on specialized labels and bespoke pipelines, which limits generalization.
 To address this,we can combine modular architectures (lightweight temporal adapters, instruction-aware selectors), multi-agent data curation/reviewer pipelines, and large-scale synthetic video–text generation to improve annotation efficiency, domain adaptation, and instruction-conditioned reasoning.
 Encourage task-centered cooperative agents that decompose complex video-understanding problems into simpler subtasks.

-\hi{Generalizing Multimodal Understanding for Documents.} While models are moving beyond OCR, a core challenge is generalizing deep multimodal understanding—the holistic integration of text, layout, and visuals—across diverse domains and languages.
-General-purpose models often struggle with the unique structural grammars of specialized documents, such as the dense layouts of scientific papers or non-linear paths in historical manuscripts.
-Similarly, true multilingual generalization is hampered by language-specific conventions, like right-to-left scripts, revealing a gap between claimed capabilities and robust real-world applicability.
+\hi{Generalizing Multimodal Understanding for Documents.} A key challenge beyond OCR is achieving deep multimodal understanding—integrating text, layout, and visuals—across diverse domains and languages.
+General-purpose models often fail on specialized document structures, such as dense scientific layouts or non-linear historical manuscripts, and struggle with language-specific conventions like right-to-left scripts.
+Addressing this requires document-native architectures (e.g., DocLLM) that emphasize layout over costly visual encoding, combined with layout-aware instruction tuning to teach multi-granularity structural reasoning, supported by large-scale, multilingual datasets for robust generalization.

-A dual approach is needed.
-First, developing efficient, document-native architectures (e.g., \texttt{DocLLM}) that prioritize layout information over expensive visual encoding.
-Second, enhancing model versatility through layout-aware instruction tuning that teaches reasoning about structure at multiple granularities.
-This must be supported by creating large-scale, high-quality datasets covering a broader range of languages and professional domains to enable true generalization.